energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 Conclusion
 ---

 This may not be the greatest example.
 Perhaps the second refactoring is better than the first given what we know about the system right now, i.e., not very much.
 We don't yet know that rendering and formatting will ever need to be changed independently because we've never received that requirement.
 Perhaps the second refactoring would be a good first step, until such time as we do need to format and render independently when we could refactor further.
-Whether or not this was a good or a bad descision will only become apparent in due course and will depend on the changes to the system that are required.
+Whether or not this was a good or a bad decision will only become apparent in due course and will depend on the changes to the system that are required.

 However, I still think the examples give a good insight in to the sensitivity to conceptually different things within the code that is needed by a developer to enable abstractions to emerge.

 This kind of sensitivity to concepts in the code, and their level of abstraction, is also critical when extracting methods in the same way as it is when extracting classes.
 Methods are also an abstraction.
-Even if the extracted methods don't get moved to classes of their own, it is still important that the methods themselves are coherant.
+Even if the extracted methods don't get moved to classes of their own, it is still important that the methods themselves are coherent.

-In the real world I have noticed the kind of coupling introduced in the name of eliviating duplication in my own code when I've been moving shared behaviour up to a base class.
+In the real world I have noticed the kind of coupling introduced in the name of alleviating duplication in my own code when I've been moving shared behaviour up to a base class.
 More than once I've noticed I've moved code shared between two controllers to a base controller class but the code I moved shared very little in common conceptually and yet I've coupled them together inside my new abstraction, the base controller class.
-A better way of removing the duplication might have been to create seperate classes injected in to the controllers as dependencies.
+A better way of removing the duplication might have been to create separate classes injected in to the controllers as dependencies.